This post may contain affiliate links. Please see my disclosure policy.

 Par-Bake Crust – Bake crust at 350°F for 10 to 12 minutes, until light golden and set.
 Remove from the oven and place on a wire rack to cool for 30 minutes.
 Reduce oven temperature to 300°F.

-Filling – Mix softened cream cheese, sugar, arrowroot starch, and salt on low speed for 1 minute.
+Filling – While the shortbread crust cools, make the filling.
+Mix softened cream cheese, sugar, arrowroot starch, and salt on low speed for 1 minute.
 Scrape down the bowl with a rubber spatula.
 Add sour cream, vanilla extract, and lemon juice.
 Mix on low speed for 30 seconds, then scrape down the bowl.

 Add eggs one at a time, mixing in each egg on low speed just until combined, about 10 seconds.
 Scrape down the bowl after each egg.
 Pour filling over cooled crust and smooth top with an offset spatula.